History of Camp Health, Hope and Happiness (Camp He Ho Ha)

 Our facilities also include a fully equipped Medical Centre, hotel-style and dormitory-style rooms, commercial kitchen and dining hall with seating for 200.

 Each year Camp He Ho Ha hires 35 post-secondary students who participate in an intensive 8-day training and orientation prior to serving as summer staff for the months of May through August.
 We maintain a 3:1 Camper – Counsellor ratio that ensures a safe and rewarding summer camp experience for all participants.
-We also hire a Third Year Nurse as well as a Grad Nurse to provide care on a 24/7 basis when camps are in session, as well as a lifeguard for our pool and waterfront areas.
+We also hire a Third Year Nursing Student as well as a Registered Nurse to provide care on a 24/7 basis when camps are in session, as well as a lifeguard for our pool and waterfront areas.
 Housekeeping, dietary, maintenance, grounds keeping, and administrative staff assist in ensuring that the facilities are properly maintained and managed.